webscit/curious-frame/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the initial project setup and camera integration.
-The primary goal is to establish a solid foundation for the application by creating the necessary project structure, defining the core modules, and ensuring that the camera can be successfully activated to capture and display a video stream.
-This foundational work is crucial before implementing more complex features like vision processing and language model integration.
+The current focus is on refining the vision module and preparing for the integration of the language model.
+With the camera and basic frame detection now functional, the next priority is to improve the accuracy of the frame detection and extract the action card and image from within the frame.

 ## Recent Changes

-*To be defined.*
+- **Camera Integration**: Successfully configured the GStreamer pipeline for a USB camera, resolving initial camera access issues.
+The camera now correctly captures frames.
+- **Vision Implementation**: Implemented a basic version of the `find_frame` method in `vision.py` using OpenCV's contour detection to find and crop the cardboard frame from the camera feed.
+- **Main Loop Integration**: Updated `main.py` to use the `Vision` module to process frames from the camera.
+- **Initial Tests**: Created `tests/test_camera.py` with a basic unit test to ensure the `Camera` class can be initialized.

 ## Next Steps

 The immediate next steps are:

-1.  **Verify Camera Functionality**: Run the `main.py` script to confirm that the camera initializes correctly and that the video feed is displayed without errors.
-2.  **Implement Basic Vision Logic**: Begin implementing the `find_frame` method in the `vision.py` module to detect the cardboard frame in the video stream.
-3.  **Integrate Vision and Main Loop**: Modify the `main.py` loop to pass the camera frames to the `Vision` module and display the results.
-4.  **Develop a Test Suite**: Create an initial test case in `tests/test_camera.py` to verify the functionality of the `Camera` class.
+1.  **Refine Frame Detection**: Improve the `find_frame` method in `vision.py` to be more robust.
+This may involve using more advanced techniques like shape approximation to ensure the detected contour is a rectangle.
+2.  **Extract Action Card and Image**: Implement logic to identify and extract the two regions of interest from within the detected frame: the action card and the main image.
+3.  **Integrate Language Model**: Begin implementing the `language.py` module to take the extracted image and action card as input and generate a prompt for the Gemma3n model.
+4.  **Develop Vision Tests**: Create `tests/test_vision.py` to test the frame and sub-region detection logic.